gardener/gardener/docs/proposals/13-automated-seed-management.md

 **Partitions**

-The `RollingUpdate` update strategy can be partitioned, by specifying a `.spec.updateStrategy.rollingUpdate.partition`.
+The `RollingUpdate` update strategy can be partitioned by specifying a `.spec.updateStrategy.rollingUpdate.partition`.
 If a partition is specified, only ManagedSeeds and Shoots with ordinals greater than or equal to the partition will be updated when any of the ManagedSeedSet's templates is updated.
 All remaining ManagedSeeds and Shoots will not be updated.
 If a ManagedSeedSet's `.spec.updateStrategy.rollingUpdate.partition` is greater than the largest ordinal number in use by a replica, updates to its templates will not be propagated to its replicas (but newly added replicas may still use the updated templates depending on the partition value).

 #### Keeping Track of Revision History and Performing Rollbacks